Qheuss/Orange-Pi-5B-Guide/minecraft-server.md

 ### Server Properties Optimization

 - Reduce `view-distance` and `simulation-distance` for better performance
-- Use `entity-broadcast-range-percentage=50` to reduce entity updates
+- Use `entity-broadcast-range-percentage=50` to reduce entity updates (percentage based on view distance)
-- Set `network-compression-threshold=256` for better network performance
+- change `max-tick-time` value to -1 to make the server never crash because of long ticks

 ### Memory Management